ansible/molecule/CONTRIBUTING.rst

 new location: ``https://github.com/ansible/molecule``

-If you have the source checked out you should use ``git remote set-url origin`` to point to the new location
+If you have the source checked out you should use ``git remote set-url origin`` to point to the new location.

 Please follow GitHub's official `changing a remote's URL`_ guide.